-Attachment 12: Implementation Plan (new and competing supplement applicants: R) (competing continuation applicants: N/A)
+Attachment 12: Implementation Plan (R)

-If you are a new or competing supplement applicant, you must upload the Implementation Plan.
-Refer to Appendix C for detailed instructions and the SAC Technical Assistance Website for a sample.
+You must upload the Implementation Plan.
+Refer to Appendix C for detailed instructions and the SAC-AA Technical Assistance Web site for a sample.

 Attachment 13: Other Relevant Documents (as applicable) (R) Include other relevant documents to support the proposed project (e.g., indirect cost rate agreements, charts, organizational brochures, lease agreements).
 Maximum of two uploads.
-If you are a new or competing supplement applicant, you must include lease/intent to lease documentation in this attachment if a proposed site is or will be leased.
+You must include lease/intent to lease documentation in this attachment if a proposed site is or will be leased.